graceswang/cse15l-lab-reports/Lab1.md

 ![Image](471696610651_.pic.jpg)
 ![Image](481696610660_.pic.jpg)

   The working directory is /home.
 It waits for input from standard input.
-It is an error because using command `cat` with no arguments will crash the class.
+It is an error because using command `cat` with no arguments will crash the terminal as shown in the picture.

 #### 2.Share an exmaple of using the command with a path to a directory as an argument.
   - command `cd` with a path to a directory as an argument.